Joshua 11:23

 So Joshua took the entire land

-according to all that the LORD had spoken to Moses
+in keeping with all that the LORD had spoken to Moses

-and Joshua gave it as an inheritance to Israel
+And Joshua gave it as an inheritance to Israel

-according to their tribal allotments
+according to the allotments to their tribes

 Then the land had rest from war